squid-cache/squid-cache.github.io/ConfigExamples/FullyTransparentWithTPROXY.rst

  {i} The following documentation applies to Squid-2 WCCPv2 support and TPROXYv2 support running on a Linux box.
 If you have a newer version of the exact configuration options may differ.

 || /!\ || Balabit now only support TPROXY v4.1 which has been integrated with the 3.1 squid code (see [[Features/Tproxy4]]) ||

+ {i} The configuration for Squid-3.1 is very different than the following documentation.

 == Usage ==